Historical and Landmarks Review Board

 Prior to making any change to your home or property that is visible from the street, please refer to the Historical District guidelines brochure (quick links, upper right.)
 Work including: new roofs, window replacement, siding, painting, addition or removal or change to any impervious surfaces on site or landscaping work will require a Certificate of Appropriateness from the Board.

-1. Plans must be submitted to the Buildings Department, Ground Floor of City Hall.
+1. An application for a building permit must be submitted to the Buildings Department, Ground Floor of City Hall.

-2. The Buildings Department will review plans for completeness and decide if approval from the Historical and Landmarks Review Board is required.
+2. The Buildings Department will review the application for completeness and decide if approval from the Historical and Landmarks Review Board is required.

 3. If the Building Department determines that board approval is required, it will issue a letter to the applicant referring the case to the HLRB.